-Angelina Jolie Reveals Her Daughters' Health Struggles In An IWD Essay
+Angelina Jolie Revealed Her Daughters' Health Struggles While Celebrating IWD

 In an essay published for International Women's Day, Angelina Jolie opened up about her daughter's health struggles, revealing that two of her daughters had recently undergone surgeries.
 On Sunday, Jolie penned the essay for TIME about the love and respect women deserved, noting how much everyone could learn from the support the women in her family offered to each other during a trying time.
 Bustle reached out to a representative for Jolie, but did not receive an immediate response.